Tactics of fiery White House trade adviser draw new scrutiny as some of his pandemic moves unravel

 After interviewing White House employees, the counsel’s office concluded that Navarro had been verbally abusive.
 The probe concluded with Navarro being informally counseled.

-“They couldn't make any real findings because he was hostile to everybody, not just women,” said one former White House official.
+“They couldn’t make any real findings because he was hostile to everybody, not just women,” one former White House official said.

 At first, the intervention appeared to have succeeded.
 But after Kelly resigned in December 2018, Navarro returned to form.